ayrley/APP-domoticsController/README.md

 `domoticsController` is a small C++ application for domotics/home-automation control logic.
 It loads settings, I/O definitions, badges, and readers from local configuration files and starts the configured reader handlers.

+It can be run on any target, as long as every GPIO, wiegandport or serial port is defined in the correct json files.

 ## Build with CMake

 ### Requirements